OSSCodes/pincodes/README.md

 # pincodes
-Open source geo hash system using words
+An open-source geospatial encoding system using words